Jasilyn Charger: Activism

-Keystone Pipeline
+Racial and Climate Justice

-In November 2015, Charger attended the Our Generation, Our Choice rally in Washington, D.C. to demand that politicians address racial, immigration and climate justice.
+In November 2015, Charger and other members of the One Minded Youth Movement attended the Our Generation, Our Choice rally in Washington, D.C. to demand that politicians address racial, immigration and climate justice.
 Charger delivered a speech: "We're tired, we've had enough," they said.
 "The murders, the suicides – we're losing our future, but we're here to make a change."
+Charger and the other members of the One Minded Youth Movement focus on threats being posed to Native communities and specifically Native American youth.
+The group used the Our Generation, Our Choice rally as an outlet to advocate for the wellbeing of tribal youth and have their voices heard.